Harriet Martineau: Abolitionist

 In 1834–36, after completing the economic series, Martineau paid a long visit to the United States; she and her travelling companions spanning the nation from New York to Boston, and from Chicago through to Atlanta and elsewhere in Georgia.
 During this time, she visited a great many people, some little known, others as famous as James Madison, the former US president, at his home at Montpelier.
 She also met numerous abolitionists in Boston and studied the emerging schools for the education of girls.
 Her support of abolitionism, then widely unpopular across the U.S., caused controversy, which her publication, soon after her return, of Society in America (1837) and How to Observe Morals and Manners (1838), only fuelled.

 In Society in America, Martineau angrily criticised the state of women's education.
 She wrote:

 The intellect of women is confined by an unjustifiable restriction of... education...
 As women have none of the objects in life for which an enlarged education is considered requisite, the education is not given...
 The choice is to either be ill-educated, passive, and subservient, or well-educated, vigorous, and free only upon sufferance.

 The publication of Martineau's Illustrations of Political Economy found public success; "by 1834, the monthly sales ... had reached 10,000 in a decade in which a sale of 2,000 or 3,000 copies of a work of fiction was considered highly successful."

+Between 1837 and 1839, Martineau wrote several articles for the London & Westminster Review that reflect two of her most enduring interests: women's issues and abolitionism.
 Her article "The Martyr Age of the United States" (1839), in the Westminster Review, introduced English readers to the struggles of the abolitionists in America several years after Britain had abolished slavery.

 In October 1836, soon after returning from the voyage of the Beagle, Charles Darwin went to London to stay with his brother Erasmus.
 He found him spending his days "driving out Miss Martineau", who had returned from her trip to the United States.
 Charles wrote to his sister:

 Our only protection from so admirable a sister-in-law is in her working him too hard."
 He commented, "She already takes him to task about his idleness — She is going some day to explain to him her notions about marriage — Perfect equality of rights is part of her doctrine.
 I much doubt whether it will be equality in practice.